ESTIMATED READ TIME: 10 MIN.

 What is Texture Mapping?

 Let's start by defining what "Texture Mapping" is.
-If you've played before with 3D modeling(or modelling depending where you're reading us from) and animation software such as Blender, Maya, 3Ds Max or others, these concepts may already be clear to you, but let's assume they're not.
+If you've previously worked with 3D modeling (or modelling, depending on where you're reading us from) and animation software such as Blender, Maya, 3Ds Max, or others, these concepts may already be clear to you, but let's assume they're not.

 How Can Texture Mapping Be Achieved in Grasshopper?